aeternity/tutorials/owning-a-smart-contract.md

 aeproject init
 ```

-### 1.2 aeproject node
+### 1.2 aeproject env
 Another thing we would require is a local working environment to develop against.
 We are going to use the one provided by `aeproject`.
 Just type in the following command:

 ```
-aeproject node
+aeproject env
 ```

-You can later stop the local node by typing in:
+You can later stop the local environment by typing in:
 ```
-aeproject node --stop
+aeproject env --stop
 ```

 ## 2. Writing the contract without access restriction